 I look upon my time as a bestselling independent writer, whose work is published exclusively as eBooks, as serving my apprenticeship in literature while at the same time being paid as a professional through the act of receiving regular monthly royalty payments.
 To back up my claim, the Oxford English Dictionary clearly defines the professional as one who is engaged in a specific activity as one’s main paid occupation rather than as an amateur.

 So you see gatekeepers, some of us are professionals in every sense of the word despite your contention that people like myself are nothing more than mere wannabe’s.
 The fact that we prefer to publish independently is our prerogative.
 Several of us, myself included, left your world to become Indies purely because we were not prepared to doff our metaphoric caps in your presence or be treated like low-paid minions who should know their place within your writer stables any longer.

 As for getting others to attempt to belittle and humiliate us by encouraging the bitter individuals that abound on internet book sites like Goodreads, most of whom tried their hand at writing and failed miserably for varying reasons, won’t necessarily put us off either.
 Most of us are made of far sterner stuff…

-The time is long overdue for all conventional publishing houses to wake up and smell the roses if you want to survive.
-By insisting on blindly continuing to spend copious amounts of money on print runs, only to have them end up as pulp after they have been remaindered by the dwindling number of book shops through low sales, over the far cheaper and fastest growing area within literature today – the eBook, does you no favours whatsoever.
+The time is long overdue for all conventional publishing houses to wake up and smell the roses if they want to survive.
+By insisting on blindly continuing to spend copious amounts of money on print runs, only to have them end up as pulp after they have been remaindered by the dwindling number of book shops through low sales, over the far cheaper and fastest-growing area within literature today – the eBook, does you no favours whatsoever.